Universality for polynomial invariants on ribbon graphs with half-ribbons: Overview of the Bollob as-Riordan polynomial and its universality property

 \begin{definition}[Deletion and contraction \cite{bollo}] Let $\cG$ be a ribbon graph and $e$ one of its edges.

 $\bullet$ We call $\cG-e$ the ribbon graph obtained from $\cG$ by deleting $e$ and keeping the end vertices as closed discs.

-$\bullet$ If $e$ is not a self-loop, the graph $\cG/e$ obtained by contracting $e$ is defined from $\cG$ by deleting $e$ and identifying its end vertices $v_{1,2}$ into a new vertex which possesses all edges in the same cyclic order as their appeared on $v_{1,2}$.
+$\bullet$ If $e$ is not a self-loop, the graph $\cG/e$ obtained by contracting $e$ is defined from $\cG$ by deleting $e$ and identifying its end vertices $v_{1,2}$ into a new vertex which possesses all edges in the same cyclic order as they appeared in $v_{1,2}$.

 $\bullet$ If $e$ is a trivial twisted self-loop, contraction is deletion: $\cG-e = \cG/e$.
-The contraction of a trivial untwisted self-loop $e$ is the deletion of the self-loop and the addition of a new connected component vertex $v_0$ to the graph $\cG-e$.
-We write $\cG/e = (\cG-e)\sqcup \{v_0\}$.
+The contraction of a trivial untwisted self-loop $e$ is the deletion of the self-loop and the addition of a vertex $v_0$ forming a new connected component to the graph $\cG-e$.
+We write $\cG/e = (\cG-e)\sqcup \{v_0\}$. \end{definition}

+The contraction of a non self-loop may be also restated as follows: $\cG/e$ is defined from $\cG$ by identifying a new vertex as $v_1\cup v_2\cup e$.
+We recall that the contraction of a (twisted or untwisted) self-loop $e$ in $\cG$ coincides with an edge deletion in the graph dual of $\cG$.